Manufactured Housing and Energy Burden

 QUESTION(S) Answered

-What is the community-level relationship between manufactured housing and average energy burden in Washington?
+What is the community-level relationship between manufactured housing and average energy burden in the Northwest?

 Click here to View Visualization